toolCHAINZ/DUMB/README.md

 This is a very simple architecture (and executable format) made for the purpose of teaching how to write Binja loaders and architectures.

+My hope for this repo is that it can be a simple teaching resource for this topic.
+PRs welcome!

 An example "firmware image" is included [here](test.bin)

 # DUMB Architecture